kane-chang/kane-chang/README.md

-- 👋 Hi, I’m @kane-chang
+- 👋 Hi, I’m @kane-chang, a web developer from Singapore based in London.
-- 👀 I’m interested in software developer roles
+- 👀 Self-motivated Web Developer and analytical thinker with a background in Philosophy.
+Proficient in modern front-end frameworks and UX design, and a demonstrated track record of a robust work ethic and proactive communication across diverse roles.
+Eager to contribute to and absorb knowledge in a dynamic, fast-growing environment!
-- 🌱 I’m currently learning HTML, CSS, JavaScript, React, Python and more!
+- 🌱 I’m currently developing GameSync, a gaming scheduler web app, with a dedicated team to solve problems for gamers around the world.
-- 📫 Reach me via email at kane.chang.fl@gmail.com!
+- 📫 Reach me via email at kane.chang.fl@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/kane-chang/)!

 - Watch this space for new developments!